 We offer the Duke of Edinburgh’s Award to Years 9 and 10 and there are a growing number of enrichment opportunities and initiatives for students at Eggar’s to excel beyond the national curriculum.
 Click on the right hand links to find out more!

-The Library is open until 15:45 Monday - Thursday and 15:30 on Fridays so that students can use computer facilities or read.
-We provide a Homework Club in the school to enable students to continue their studies after school.
+The school is open until 15:45 Monday - Thursday and 15:30 on Fridays so that students can use computer facilities or read.
+We provide a Homework Club after school to enable students to continue their studies.

 Take a look at some of the subject specific activities we offer:

-A range of sports activities is available after school throughout each week.
-The Physical Education department encourages students to participate for their enjoyment, helping them to develop an active life style, and to facilitate sporting excellence through inter-school, Area and County competitions.
+The PE Department are very proud of our extra-curricular offer.
+We strive to give students opportunities to participate for their enjoyment, help them to develop an active lifestyle, and to facilitate sporting excellence through inter-school, district, county and national competitions.

-Every other year there is a ski trip for year 9 students, usually to the French Alps.
+- A biennial ski trip for year 8, 9 and 10 students, usually to the Alps.

-To see what the PE Department offers in the the way of extra-curicular activities as well as the seasons these activities take place in please click here.
+To see what the PE Department offers in the way of extra-curricular sport as well as the seasons these activities take place in please click here.
+All information on school sports fixtures that we have for the coming academic year 2020-2021 can be found on our dedicated live sports calendar on the school website – www.sport.eggars.net

 We are very proud of the extra-curricular music opportunities we offer pupils at Eggar’s.
 Below is a list of the opportunities we currently offer to further enhance the musical experiences of our students and provide additional challenge.